 - An urgency to go to the toilet

-These symptoms are unpleasant and can be very frightening because of the intensity, causing the individual to feel like they are going to die (from a heart attack, suffocation etc) or faint.
-As a result of this fear the person becomes scared of experiencing the next panic attack which then leads to the sense of panic ('fear the fear') and their physical symptoms of panic get worse.
+These symptoms are unpleasant and can be very frightening because of their intensity, causing the individual to feel like they are going to die (from a heart attack, suffocation etc) or faint.
+As a result of this fear, the person becomes scared of experiencing the next panic attack which then leads to the sense of panic ('fear the fear') and their physical symptoms of panic get worse, affecting overall mental health.

-No one wants to experience these panic attacks and so the person may start to avoid situations where they might occur (crowded places, public places, open spaces, enclosed places or places far away from home).
+No-one wants to experience panic attacks and so the person may start to avoid situations that might cause panic attacks, such as crowded places, public places, open spaces, enclosed places or places far away from home.

 Panic attacks usually last from 5-20 minutes but can last up to one hour, although this can be as the first panic attack has triggered another.

-If possible you should stay where you are during a panic attack.
+If possible, you should stay where you are during a panic attack.
 As the attack could last up to one hour, you may need to pull over and park where it's safe to do so if driving.
-Then pause for moment and observe the thoughts and tell yourself that your mind is reacting to the thoughts and anxiety.
-These feelings are normal, it's just the body's alarm system doing its job when it doesn't need to.
+Then pause for moment, observe your thoughts and tell yourself that your mind is reacting to these thoughts and anxiety.
+These feelings are normal - it's just the body's alarm system doing its job when it doesn't need to.

 People often hyperventilate during a panic attack.
 This means taking deeper breaths than normal which results in you feeling short of breath, causing a feeling of dizziness, disorientation and chest pains.

-By learning to slow the breathing down you can help prevent the uncomfortable physical symptoms and stop the panic cycle.
+By learning to slow your breathing down, you can help prevent the uncomfortable physical symptoms and stop the panic cycle.

-Try to get a slower and more stable breathing rhythm by breathing in for 3 seconds, hold the breath for 2 seconds, and then breathe out for 3 seconds.
-As you breathe ensure that your stomach expands as you take each breath as this helps to ensure the breathing isn't shallow, which can add to the problem.
+Try to get a slower and more stable breathing rhythm by breathing in for three seconds, holding your breath for two seconds, and then breathing out for three seconds.
+As you breathe, ensure that your stomach expands as you take each breath as this helps to ensure the breathing isn't shallow, which can add to the problem.

-When anxious and panicky it can be helpful to have 'coping statements' which can be used to remind you that panic is not dangerous and isn't harmful.
+When you are feeling anxious and panicky it can be helpful to have 'coping statements' which can be used to remind you that panic is not dangerous and isn't harmful.

 Such statements could be: